-Registration Notice iv Cancellation-Refund Policy 22 Directions to the Meeting Rooms 22 Other Educational Opportunities at Asbury 23
+Registration Notice iv Cancellation-Refund Policy 17 Directions to the Meeting Rooms 17 Other Educational Opportunities at Asbury 18

 The registration fee for each lecture is \$1.00 in advance or \$2.00 at the door.
-The registration for musical events is \$8.00 in advance or \$9.00 at the door.
+The lecture-recital registration is \$8.00 in advance or \$9.00 at the door.

-The deadline for advance registration is Wednesday, January 22.
+The deadline for advance registration is Wednesday, January 23.
 Late registrations for lectures will be processed after that date.
 However, once the attendance list for any particular lecture has been prepared and distributed, late registrants will be expected to pay the walk-in fee of \$2.00 at the door.